nemanjadjekic/nemanjadjekic/README.md

 :penguin: *Unix Nerd

-🔭 Currently working on OOP labs from ETF Belgrade
+🔭 Currently working on MCU2/3 courses

 :zap: Like to play with Web and Mobile App development in free time